IEDB/tetramer-validator/README.md

 ![1](tetramer_validator/static/Example_1_1.png)

-* Notice that there is the display name of oxidized residue for Oxidation.
+* Notice that the the display name of for Oxidation is oxidized residue for Oxidation.
 Please choose from the display names or else validation will not be successful.
 * Notice that syntax of M5.
 The modification is at the position 5 and the amino acid is methionine.

 ## Contact Information